 - They see themselves as the Order to the Assassins' Chaos.
 Too bad their "order" always equals something along the lines of Fascist, but Inefficient, at least in Historical Times.

 - In Unity during the Revolution, they change their tactics by co-opting the popular movement and radically drive it to violence in the September Massacres and the Reign of Terror, giving such an image of Democracy Is Bad and The Revolution Will Not Be Civilized that people will no longer think of Revolution as peaceful or that Rousseau Was Right about the people.
 The Templar grandmaster sees this as driving people to Order by creating chaos, which is probably the best definition of Templar methods and ends.

 - By Syndicate they've integrated themselves into the makeup of society so thoroughly that Jacob's assassinations end up doing a lot more harm than good for the common people.

-- Overarching Villain: They been on this earth ever since Cain founded them, and will always continue to plague the Assassins, no matter how many members they kill.
+- Overarching Villain: They been on this Earth ever since Cain founded the earliest known Templar predecessor, and will always continue to plague the Assassins, no matter how many members they kill.